belluga/belluga_now_docker/foundation_documentation/modules/map_poi_module.md

 ## 4. API Requirements for Proposed Architecture

-This architecture requires a REST API for on-demand queries and a WebSocket API for real-time events.
+This architecture requires a REST API for on-demand queries and an SSE API for real-time events.
 The data model for a POI will need to include a `priority` field to control the visual stacking order.

 ### 3.4 POI Type Registry & Navigation
 - **Normalized IDs/Slugs:** Every custom object (poi, event, artist) exposes `id`, `slug`, and `type`.
 Navigation and actions use the slug as the canonical identifier; IDs back lookups but routing is slug-first.